 12/08/2020: The school property officially transfers to Mary’s eldest daughter, Kijana Wiseman-Fusilier, M.Ed. ( www.kijana.com & WisemanCompany.com ); youngest granddaughter; Joy D. Wiseman and eldest granddaughter: LaTanya Michell Brooks, M.Ed. (www.growwithstem.com ).

-2022: The land is being donated to the 2022 Earth Day festival while in the planning stages for cultivation and habitation as a renewable energy, environmentally-friendly, multi-generational homestead.
+2022: The land is donated to create the 1st annual Earth Day Music festival while in the planning stages for cultivation and habitation as a renewable energy, environmentally-friendly, multi-generational homestead.

 * * *

 Copyright © 2021 The Wiseman Company for Rosenwald School Acres - All Rights Reserved.
 Information listed here is for historic, educational and entertainment purposes only.
 COMMENTS, HISTORICAL CORRECTIONS AND/OR ADDITIONS ARE APPRECIATED.